-Have you ever wondered how is living in the good Korea?
-John Finucane made the South Korea dream and I tought that would be a good idea to ask him some questions about the place that I wont be there because I wouldnt have no money enought never.
+Have you ever wondered how is living in the good Korea? – The irish skateboarder and photographer John Finucane made the South Korea dream and I tought that would be a good idea to ask him some questions about this place.

 Hi John!
 How are you mate?
 Tell us something about you!
-Where you from?
-How old are you?
-How long have you been taking skate photos for?
+Where you come from?

 Hey, Im good.
 Im from Galway, Ireland.
 I’m 32 , getting old.
 I’ve been living in Seoul for the past 6 years.
 I teach English in a university.
 I’ve been taking photos for around 2/3 years.
 I used to film.
 I made a video in Korea called “Simcity Seoul”.
 I named it that as the buildings here reminded me of that game.
 I hurt my back in the process of making that video,I couldn’t skate for 2/3 years.
 During that time I found out that I enjoyed taking photos a lot more, my good friend Ikbal Namani showed me whats up.